wallarm/product-documentation/docs/latest/admin-en/configure-cloud-node-synchronization-en.md

 ## Access rights to files needed for node operation

-This section describes the configuration approach used to provide the `wallarm-worker` and `nginx` services with the permission to read content of the files needed for the cloud node operation such as proton.db and custom ruleset file.
+The `wallarm-worker` and `nginx` services are usually automatically provided with the permission to read the content of the files needed for the cloud node operation, such as proton.db and custom ruleset file.
+However, if testing shows no access, to fix the problem, in this section, read the description of how the permissions are provided and how they can be configured manually.

 The file access parameters are: